Haringey Community Carbon Fund

 Applications

-- Autumn 2023: the third round of funding will be announced
+Autumn 2023: the third round of funding will be announced

 Application documents:

 You can download the relevant documents below to find out more about the bid and to prepare your application for the next funding round.
-Please note that documents may be updated before the next round of funding is opened.
+Please note that documents may be updated when the next round of funding is opened.

 Please fully read the brochure and terms of agreement before applying.
+All successful applicants will need to sign a grant agreement.

 - Community Carbon Fund 2022-2025 brochure (PDF, 1.5MB)